Thursday, May 31, 2018

 - Absolutely no one in the team's starting lineup came up through the farm system.
 And none of them were on the team in 2015.

-- The team's youngest starter is Chris Archer, who was once considered the face of youth on the aging roster
+- The team's oldest starter is Chris Archer, who was once considered the face of youth on the aging roster

 - The team's closer, once-reliable, is now slumping for the first time in his career.